 These Namibia facts were chosen and researched by kids especially for kids to get more insights into this beautiful country.

-The country is located in Southern Africa, an 11-hour flight from London/England or a 3-hour flight from Johannesburg/South Africa.
-The African country shares state borders with South Africa in the South, Zambia and Botswana in the East and Angola to the North.
+Namibia shares borders with four countries: South Africa in the South, Zambia and Botswana in the East and Angola to the North.
+The longest border is shared with Botswana over 1,500 km/ 932 miles.

 The Kalahari Desert stretches along the eastern border of the country and is varied in vegetation.
 Some parts are very dry and desert-like whereas others have more grassland and mountainous and rocky regions.

-The highest mountain in Namibia is the Brandberg mountain ('fire mountain') with its highest peak called Königstein (which is called 'king's peak' in English, actually the name comes from the German and would mean king's rock!) with 2,606m/8550ft.
+The highest mountain in Namibia is the Brandberg mountain ('fire mountain') with its highest peak called Königstein (which is called 'king's peak' in English, actually the name comes from the German and would mean king's rock!) with 2,606 m/ 8,550 ft.

 Namibia was the first country to sign a statement that includes the protection of the environment into the country's constitution!